MicrosoftDocs/gestures-docs/unity-tutorials-introduction.md

 ## Step 2 - Connecting to the Gestures Service

-We will now establish a connection between our Unity application and the [Gestures Service](getting-started-gestures-service.md).
-Please make sure that your [depth camera](index.md#supported-depth-cameras) is connected to the computer and that the Gestures Service is running (launch it using the **Microsoft.Gestures.Service** shortcut on your desktop).
+We will now establish a connection between our Unity application and the [**Gestures Service**](getting-started-gestures-service.md).
+Please make sure that your [depth camera](index.md#supported-depth-cameras) is connected to the computer and that the **Gestures Service** is running (launch it using the **Microsoft.Gestures.Service** shortcut that was created on your desktop during [Project Prague installation](index.md#setting-up-project-prague-on-your-machine)).

 1. In the **Project** window of the Unity editor, browse to the **Prefabs** directory (under **MicrosoftGesturesToolkit**):

     ![Project Prague prefabs](Images\UnityProjectPraguePrefabs.png)

     We will use the **GesturesManager** prefab in order to communicate with the [Gestures Service](getting-started-gestures-service.md).
-Every Unity scene that works with Project Prague, must contain exactly one instance of **GesturesManager**.
+Every Unity scene that works with Project Prague must contain exactly one instance of the **GesturesManager**.

-    We will also use the **UIManager** prefab to display useful information about the state of the **GesturesManager**.
+    We will also use the **UIManager** prefab to display useful information about the state of connection to the **Gestures Service**.

     Drag and drop the corresponding prefabs to your scene: